Choirs for Change

 In 2019, Borealis was the First Place winner in the National Competition for Amateur Choirs hosted by Choral Canada and CBC Music in the category of Contemporary Music.

-Borealis performs three to four concert series each season, and membership ranges between 20-30 members at any given time.
+Borealis performs three to four concerts across Nova Scotia each season, and membership ranges between 20-30 members at any given time.
 Click here for information on how to audition

 .